lucidrains/meshgpt-pytorch/README.md

 - <a href="https://stability.ai/">StabilityAI</a>, <a href="https://a16z.com/supporting-the-open-source-ai-community/">A16Z Open Source AI Grant Program</a>, and <a href="https://huggingface.co/">🤗 Huggingface</a> for the generous sponsorships, as well as my other sponsors, for affording me the independence to open source current artificial intelligence research

+- <a href="https://github.com/arogozhnikov/einops">Einops</a> for making my life easy

 ## Install

 ```bash